jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/the-energy-bus-book/the-energy-bus-book-summary-synopsis.md

 <br/>

 ## Rule 3: Fuel Your Ride with Positive Energy
 In chapters 11 – 13, George learns the energy equation, an anecdote of two dogs, and begins to implement and focus on changing his actions.
+Chapter 11 contains the third rule.
 <br/>

 ### Chapters 11 - 13